Below, you will find 10 low-impact cardio exercises you can do at home.

-1. Stand up straight and engage your core muscles, then lift your hands to cradle the back of your head, keeping your elbows pointing out to the sides.
+1. Stand up straight and engage your core muscles, lift your hands to cradle the back of your head, and keep your elbows pointing out to the sides.

 2. Lift your right knee up and across towards your left shoulder.
 As you do, twist your left-side upper body down, bringing it towards your raised knee.

 3. Lower your knee and straighten your body so that you are back at your starting position.

 4. Repeat movements 2 and 3, leading with your left leg.

 Standing Alternating Toe Touches is a great cardio exercise that targets the arms, the legs, and the core.

 1. Stand upright with your feet about shoulder-width apart and your arms by your sides.

 2. Tilt your pelvis slightly forward, engage your core muscles, and lift your right leg straight up and out.
 At the same time, reach your left hand towards the toes of your raised right foot.

 3. Return to your starting position, repeat the movement leading with your left leg, and reach your right hand towards your left foot.

 4. Repeat steps 2 and 3 for the duration of the set.